(last edited Feb 5th, 2021)

 3. Hook like you mean it!

 I’m continuing a bit with this foot technique thing.
 Hooking with your feel might feel awkward at first and probably look a bit funny, but it’s one of the best foot techniques out there.
-When throwing a hook on an appropriate place, it can take major weight off your hands and let you save energy to where you need it.
+When throwing a hook on an appropriate place, it can take a significant amount of weight off your hands and let you save energy to where you need it.
 Sometimes hooking is the only way to progress up a route.

 4. Warming up